 Place a layer of sliced potatoes over the onions.

 Breaking up the salt cod with your fingers, place pieces of salt cod in a layer over the potatoes.
 Taste the fish for saltiness.
 After a day of soaking and further cooking, there should be just a hint of saltiness in the fish.
 If most of the salt was soaked out of the fish, and the fish doesn't taste at all salty, you may need to sprinkle some salt back onto the fish as you place the layers down.

 Generously pour some olive oil over the fish.
 Sprinkle with freshly grated black pepper.

 Repeat with another layer of onions, potatoes, fish, olive oil, pepper (and more salt if needed).

-Serve with sides of rice and salad.
+Serve with sides of rice and salad, or some crusty bread.

 |Nutrition Facts (per serving)|